Transforming the Treatment of NASH

 Phase 3 and Phase 2 clinical data support Madrigal’s belief that resmetirom has the potential to become the first therapy approved for NASH patients with liver fibrosis:

-- Topline Phase 3 data announced in January 2022, demonstrated resmetirom was safe, well-tolerated and provided statistically significant improvements in key measures of liver and cardiovascular health.
+- Results from the Phase 3 MAESTRO-NAFLD-1 safety study demonstrated resmetirom was safe, well-tolerated and provided statistically significant improvements in key measures of liver and cardiovascular health.

 - Data from the Phase 2 study published in The Lancet, demonstrated that liver fat reduction of ≥30% with resmetirom was associated with NASH resolution and liver fibrosis reduction as measured by liver biopsy.
 Liver fat was measured by MRI-derived Proton Density Fat Fraction (MRI‐PDFF).